- Good academic standing (GPA 3.0 or above for non‐Design students, GPA 2.8 or above for design students);

 - Identify an exchange destination that fits your study plan from the available partners of that semester shown on the Call for Applications.

 - Check country/university/course/subject details.

-- Fill in and return the ITCSE-01 application form and online application form to SFT General Office by the given deadline with supporting documents (if any).
+- Fill in and return the SFTSE-01 application form and online application form to SFT General Office by the given deadline with supporting documents (if any).

 - Shortlisted students will be invited for a selection interview.

 - Interview results would be announced in about two weeks time after the interview.

 - An outbound briefing session will be arranged.
 Application details of the host institutions will be explained and given in the briefing session.
 Previous year's exchanged students may be invited to share their overseas experience.

 - Successful applicants will be nominated by School for student exchange programme.
 Students should submit application to the host institutions via Global Engagement Office (GEO) or Department.

 - Students should also seek subject selection approval from specialism coordinators for credit transfer.